pgogy/WordPress-Twordstore/readme.txt

 No Questions have been asked yet.
 Please see http://www.pgogy.com/code/xerte-online/

 == Screenshots ==
+1. How to find TwordStore creation on the menu
+2. A twordstore being created
+3. Adding a twordstore shortcode
+4. Using the twordstore tweet picker
+5. A twordstore archive post

 Will update soon

 == Changelog ==

+= 0.15 =
+A few bug fixes and screen shots.
+Bugs to http://www.pgogy.com/code/twordstore/ please

 = 0.1 =
 First version released.
 Still a development version.
 I expect it to work, but problems may occur.
 Please report to http://www.pgogy.com/code/twordstore/